Skip to main content

 traefik/traefik

-These passes the desired static settings to Traefik Hub.
+These passes the desired settings to Traefik Hub.
 Helm also provides structured fields for common settings; for instance, enabling the dashboard or specific providers can often be done with specific values keys in the official chart.

 info